The Clause

 condition

-If the British co-operate, the Europeans may achieve monetary union.
+British co-operate, the Europeans may achieve monetary union.

 The adverb clause answers the question "under what conditions?"